Eken4/sa-project-tar/TP2/Ex2/readme.md

-# Reverse Text File Program
+# Redirection de flux standard

 ## 1. How to Compile
 To compile the program, use the following command: